NathanPatzer/RustRayTracer/README.md

 - `-h [height]`: Specifies the height of the output image in pixels.
 If no height is supplied, height = width.
 - `-r [Anti-Aliasing-Coefficient]`: Sets the number of ray samples per pixel.
 Default value of 1.
 - `-k [recursion-depth]`: Sets the maximum recursion depth for ray reflections and refractions.
 Default value of 1.
 - `-i [input_file]`: Specifies the input JSON file containing the scene description.
+Mandatory argument.

 6. Output: Once the raytracer finishes execution, the resulting image will be saved in the project directory as `file_name.png`.